MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

 If you don't have SolidWorks 2019 and the XR exporter plugin, you need to do one of the following to convert your 3D model into an optimizable format:

 - If you don't need to see material color, you can export your model as an STL file and import it directly into Dynamics 365 Import Tool (Preview).
-If it's not performant, you can import the STL file into a DCC application and optimize it further.
+If it doesn't perform well, you can import the STL file into a Digital Content Creation (DCC) application and optimize it further.
 [See a list of tutorials on how to optimize your 3D models with DCC applications](tutorials-overview.md).

-- If you would like to see material colors on your final product, you'll need to send your 3D model through a transcoder before optimizing it further.
-[This 3ds Max tutorial walks you through the optimization and conversion process](3ds-max).
+- If you want to see material colors on your final product, you need to send your 3D model through a transcoder before optimizing it further.
+[This 3ds Max tutorial walks you through the optimization and conversion process](3ds-max.md).

 ## View your 3D model in Dynamics 365 mixed reality applications